DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 Pascal Lardellier, Les Réseaux du Cœur.
 Sexe, Amour et Séduction sur Internet, Paris, François Bourin, 2012.

-Niklas Luhmann, Love as Passion.
-The Codification of Intimacy, Cambridge, Polity Press, 1986.
+Niklas Luhmann, *Love as Passion.
+The Codification of Intimacy*, Cambridge: Polity Press, 1986.

 Marc Parmentier, ‘Philosophie des sites de rencontres’, Hermès.
 59.(2011) : 173-178, 2011.

-Martin King White, Dating, Mating, and Marriage, New York, Aldine de Gruyter, 1990.
+Martin King, *White, Dating, Mating, and Marriage*, New York: Aldine de Gruyter, 1990.

 [^8_Lardellier_1]: *cf*. bibliography, Lardellier

-[^8_Lardellier_2]: Cf. Illouz, 1997 2007, bibliography.
+[^8_Lardellier_2]: *cf*.
+Illouz, 1997 2007, bibliography.

-[^8_Lardellier_3]: It s difficult to get the exact number of profiles from the sites
+[^8_Lardellier_3]: It is difficult to get the exact number of profiles from the sites
     themselves, in so far as those numbers are « strategic », and jealously kept secret.
 However, the french market of online dating gather 5 ou 6 millions of singles, registred on 10 main sites.